Current as of December 2014 | Download print version (in PDF)

 - General Information Sheet;

-- Certification from the local government office and/or the national Social Welfare and Development or Health Agencies on the existence of the subject Program/Activity in the locality in which it exercises jurisdiction (SEC Memorandum Circular No. 8, series of 2006 and SRC Rule 68 Part I Section 4B).
+- Copies of certifications from the local government office—or the Department of Social Welfare and Development or Department of Health—on the existence of the subject program or activity in the locality on which the office exercises jurisdiction.
+(SEC Memorandum Circular No. 8, series of 2006; SRC Rule 68 Part I Section 4B, as amended by SEC Memorandum Circular No. 4, series of 2013).

-All other SEC-registered non-stock, non-profit organizations are required to include with their annual financial statements a schedule showing the nature and amount of each items comprising the total receipts and disbursements according to sources and activities (e.g. pursuant to primary purpose or commercial activity) (SRC Rule 68 Part I Section 4A)
+All other SEC-registered, non-stock, non-profit organizations are required to include with their annual financial statements a sworn statement by the organization's President and Treasurer on the organization’s (a) schedule of receipts or income other than contributions and donations; (b) schedule of contributions and donations; and (c) schedule of disbursements according to sources and activities (SRC Rule 68 Part I Section 4A, as amended by SEC Memorandum Circular No. 4, series of 2013).

 In the context of SEC-registered foundations, the term “foundation” refers to a non-stock, non-profit corporation established for the purpose of extending grants or endowments to support its goals, or raising funds to accomplish charitable, religious, educational, athletic, cultural, literary, scientific, social welfare or other similar objectives (SEC Memorandum Circular No. 8, series of 2006).